If you are wondering how to get power QUICK, you have come to the right place.

 You can see here the difference between Tony and a few other characters in Scarface:

-The higher your drive and the
+The higher your drive and the fewer distraction you have, the more you can achieve.

 This is why the MGTOW movement in many ways, makes sense.
+And that’s why monk mode can be a life-changer.

 If you want to fuel your growth and success though, even better than pretending there are no sexual distractions, is to leverage your sexual drive for non-sexual achievements.